earthobservatory/azure-scripts/README.md

 - ...that you have already configured a resource group.
 You have to edit the `AZ_RESOURCE_GROUP` variable in `envvars.sh` to match that of your actual resource group's name
 - ...that you already have the Azure CLI tool installed
-- ...that you have sufficient permissions to deploy assets like networking and virtual machines
+- ...that you have sufficient permissions to deploy assets like networking and virtual machines.
+It is highly recommended to have Owner permissions

 ### Phase 1 - Network assets provisioning